 I suggest that you to pick a slot from my open schedule that will work for you from week to week and that you to commit to it.
 This works well in helping you avoid missing appointments, and lends some predictability to the process.
-It is also helpful when you can reserve those sessions a few weeks in advance so I can plan my chart reviews and organize my time effectively to serve you best.
+It is also helpful when you can reserve those sessions a few weeks in advance so you can be guaranteed access to services at the times you need.
+It also helps me plan my chart reviews and organize my time effectively to serve you best.
 Of course, you can always change it if your schedule shifts or other slots become available.

 If you are coming on time and as scheduled, this section does not apply to you.